Strategic Business Owners Winning the Race to SuccessIs your business ready to run the race to success?

 While choosing the winning horse can be left to luck, with business accounting software you can reduce your risk of selecting the wrong horse by getting advice from the experts.

 Strengths and weaknesses

-Each business is unique and each software package has a unique set of functionality that suits a particular business.
+Like your business, each software package has a unique set of functionalities to suit its place in the market.
 The vendors of the software will know the relative strengths and weaknesses of the software packages they support.
 As an example, MYOB Exo is extremely strong in inventory-based businesses, job costing and integration.
 It is suitable for bills of materials, but not for complex manufacturing.
-MYOB Advanced has its major strength in general ledger-centric businesses.
-The preferred method of deployment is also a consideration.
-For some businesses software as a service (SASS) is essential while for other businesses this may not be possible.
+MYOB Advanced has its major strength in General Ledger-centric businesses.
+The preferred method of deployment and cloud-based accessibility is also a consideration.
+For some businesses Software as a Service (SASS) is essential, while for other businesses this may not be possible.

 The structure of the software also needs to be understood.
 If your business requires segregation of responsibilities, you need a software package that has been built to enable this.
 On the other hand, if your business has not yet reached a stage where this is necessary, you will be much better off with a permission-based structure.
 MYOB Advanced has been created from the ground up with segregation of responsibilities.
 Smaller businesses will find this frustrating while larger businesses have this as a basic requirement.

 Once you have selected the product, the hard work begins.
 Most implementers will have a structured methodology.
 This series of steps will comprise a design phase (or discovery phase), a build phase, a user acceptance testing phase, and a go-live phase.
 Implementers with a track record of success will follow their methodology to reduce risk and to ensure a successful outcome.